annamaroma/Anna-Roma-Public-Projects/README.md

-# Projects in Embedded and Cyber Physical Systems, Programming and Control
+# Projects in Automation and Control for Embedded and Cyber Physical Systems

-This repository collects a series of projects developed in the domains of robotics, computer architecture, system programming, and cyber-physical systems (CPS).
-Each project explores different aspects of algorithm design, implementation, and evaluation, with applications spanning reinforcement learning, embedded systems, distributed control, and software engineering.
+This repository collects a series of projects developed in the domains of robotics, computer architecture, system programming and cyber-physical systems (CPS).
+Each project explores different aspects of algorithm design, implementation, and evaluation, with applications spanning reinforcement learning, embedded systems, distributed control and software engineering.

+## 📌 Repository Structure
+- `Robot Walking on a Mars Yard/` → Reinforcement learning for monopod robot locomotion.
+- `Pac-Man game/` → Pac-Man implementation on ARM-based embedded systems.
+- `Messaging Application Rust/` → Client–server messaging application in Rust.
+- `Modeling and control of CPS/` → Distributed control strategies for cyber-physical systems.

 ---

-## 📂 Robot_Walking
+## Robot Walking on a Mars Yard
 **Project title:** *Robot Learning – Teaching a Robot How to Walk*
 **Period:** Oct 2024 – Jan 2025

-This project focused on developing **reinforcement learning algorithms** to train a simulated monopod robot to walk and adapt to complex terrains, including Mars-like environments.
+This project focused on developing **Reinforcement Learning algorithms** to train a simulated monopod robot to walk and adapt to complex terrains, including Mars-like environments.
 - Applied **Domain Randomization** to enhance sim-to-real transfer.
 - Improved robustness and adaptability under dynamic and unpredictable conditions.

 ---

-## 📂 Pac-Man game
+## Pac-Man game
-**Project title:** *Computer Architecture – Pac-Man Game Implementation*
+**Project title:** *Computer Architecture – Pac-Man Game on a *
 **Period:** Dec 2024 – Jan 2025

 This project involved the implementation of the **Pac-Man game** on an embedded board using **C** and **ARM architecture**.